 Within hours of CityNews posting the footage on its website, the clip had gone viral and the men were bobbing in a sea of social-media revulsion.
 “Cretin,” “jerk,” and “asshole” counted among the milder labels applied by their YouTube jury, which, by press time, numbered around 4.4 million.
-The initial reaction on Monday night could be described as generalized outrage, punctuated by pity for Hunt.
+The initial reaction on that night could be described as generalized outrage, punctuated by pity for Hunt.
 But the ritual shaming—familiar now from a slew of mass denunciations on Twitter—soon took a more personal turn.
-Shortly after 2 p.m. on Tuesday, several tweeters identified Simoes by name and outed him as an employee of Hydro One, Ontario’s provincial power utility.
+Shortly after 2 p.m. the next day, several tweeters identified Simoes by name and outed him as an employee of Hydro One, Ontario’s provincial power utility.
 A few tagged their posts with Hydro’s Twitter address, demanding the Crown corporation take action, while others dug up his annual salary, $107,000, from the province’s sunshine list.
 Reporters began seeking comment from Hydro One and, like that—less than 24 hours after he appeared on screen—Simoes paid the price for his misadventure.
 Hydro One announced it was sacking him.

 On one level, this outcome was inevitable.
 The FHRITP trend has taken hold at a time of renewed concern about sexual harassment.
 If his bosses had seen his performance on the evening news, rather than learning about it through Twitter, Simoes might have been in trouble anyway.
 And there is no shortage of observers who cheered at Simoes getting his comeuppance.